-When your product is new, or your team is new, or you're just getting started with your business, you want to know everything.
+When your product is new, or your team is new, or you’re just getting started with your business, you want to know everything.
+When you’ve been thrown into chaos by an unforeseen event, the same can happen.
 Any market information could be useful.
 All customer insights might be relevant.
 As a consequence, we often meet new clients, new teams, or founders, who want to look at a really big basket of questions.
-Sounds fair, doesn't it?
+Sounds fair, doesn’t it?
 They have a lot to learn.
-So what's the issue?
+So what’s the issue?

 The issue is that the other shoe usually drops, right about then.
 The client says, “And we really want you to do a deep dive on this.”